Key takeaways

 5. Partnership marketing

-Why is it so important to understand the five levels?
-Knowing them can help identify where you are in building a customer relationship, and the next steps you can take to further this relationship with customers.
-Using them correctly can help you increase your customer lifetime value, one of the most important metrics for your business’ success.
+Knowing them helps you identify where you are in building a customer relationship and what to do next.
+Using them well can help you increase your customer lifetime value, one of the most important metrics for your business.

 Level 1: Basic marketing